 On a visit to Taormina on Sicily, our hotel was situated so that we could stand on our balcony and see Mount Etna in the distance.
-I told my husband how great it was that the locals had strung colored lights down the mountainside.
-Ron said, “It’s not lights.
+I told my husband, Ron, how great it was that the locals had strung colored lights down the mountainside.
+He said, “It’s not lights.
 It’s lava.”
 I said, “No way is that lava!
 Look at the colors.
 It’s lights!”
 The next day, we made our way to the top of Mount Etna.
 And everywhere were flowing streams of burning molten lava.
 Even when someone offered to cast me a lava-ashtray to take home, I still had trouble believing it.

-Staying supportive of people who are acting in ways that drive us crazy can be a challenge.
+Supporting people who are acting in ways that drive us crazy can be challenging.
 Ron’s told me the story of his first delivery as an OB-GYN resident.
 It was a quiet night on the ward, and he was sitting in the nurses’ station, where they were teaching him to knit.
 They heard the elevator ping, announcing a new patient.
-And a foreign man burst through the doors, yelling “Help!
-Help!” while pushing his rapidly crowning wife in a wheel chair.
+And a foreign man burst through the doors, yelling “Help!” while pushing his rapidly crowning wife in a wheelchair.

-Everyone went into quick action, including Ron who would finally get to practice what he came to medicine for – to deliver babies!
+Everyone jumped to quick action, including Ron who would finally get to practice what he came to medicine for, to deliver babies!
 The husband had a different plan though.
-When Ron tried to check his wife’s progress, the man took off his coat and threw it over her so that Ron couldn’t see her, while yelling in broken English about the inappropriateness of a strange man looking at his wife.
+When Ron tried to check his wife’s progress, the man took off his coat and threw it over her so Ron couldn’t see her, while yelling in broken English that it was inappropriate for a strange man to look at his wife.

-When my son was in university, he wrote a birthday card to Ron, who’s his stepfather, and he really nailed the appreciation-thing: “You inspire me to be better, including getting on my feet and enjoying life within my means.
+Expressing appreciation does more than anything else to create positive change in relationships.
+When my son was in university, he wrote a birthday card to Ron, who’s his stepfather, and he nailed it: “You inspire me to be better, including getting on my feet and enjoying life within my means.
 I use you as a role model when I see others being wasteful or avoiding work.
 Because of you, I enjoy working and saving.
-I pack my lunch because you pack your lunch.
-I ride my bike to work because you ride your bike.
+I pack my lunch, because you pack your lunch.
+I ride my bike to work, because you ride your bike.
 If everyone had your character, sense of duty and generosity, the world would be better off.”